Manse for sale

 Now I have to admit, I hate roller coasters.
 In fact, I pretty much hate any ride that involves a drop or the sensation of falling.
 You may call it flying, but to me it always seems like falling—and that is Bad.
 It’s a trick of mind that I can’t accomplish.
 You have to believe in coasters to enjoy them.
 You have to believe that that the design is sound, that the technology will not fail, that the maintenance guy really did his job, and that the operator is paying attention.
 If you cannot believe, then the ride becomes a nerve-wracking rush of possible failures narrowly averted by sheer good fortune or the grace of God.
 You’re falling not flying, no matter what people tell you.
 And when it comes to coasters, I simply can’t believe that it will be all right, much less an occasion for fun.

 Sometimes I imagine that change feels this way to people who are afraid.
-I thought about this while reading a recent review of Richard Holmes’ The Age of Wonder in order isotretinoin uk.
+I thought about this while reading a recent review of Richard Holmes’ The Age of Wonder in Time Magazine.
 Lev Grossman, the reviewer, recounts this anecdote from the book:

 The world’s first manned balloon flight took place on Nov.
 21, 1783, in Paris.
 The balloon was blue and gold and 70 ft. (about 20 m) tall.
 It had no basket.
 You rode on a kind of circular balcony that hung around the balloon’s neck like a collar.
 This meant that there had to be two passengers, for balance, and they had to stay on opposite sides of the balloon at all times.
 The two men in question were Jean-François Pilâtre de Rozier, a young doctor who was exactly as dashing as he sounds, and the Marquis d’Arlandes, an army major….